Skip to content

 }

-flutter, react-native, uni-app, unity can adopt similar delayed initialization methods as native Android to cope with market privacy audits.
+flutter, react-native, uni-app, unity can adopt a delayed initialization method similar to native Android to cope with app market privacy audits.

 Jetpack Compose Support